sarawebb/Cross_Matching_Catalougs/README.md

 # For cross matching script (Cross_Match_Photom_Cats.py)

-Please note this script is structured to take in SExtractor cataloug outputs with the following columns:
+Please note this script is structured to take in SExtractor catalog outputs with the following columns:

   1 MAG_APER		   Fixed aperture magnitude vector
   2 MAGERR_APER 	   RMS error vector for fixed aperture mag.